runeksvendsen/paychanjs-client/README.md

 # Client library: RESTful Bitcoin payment channel protocol
 ### Bitcoin payment channel primer

-The basic idea behind a payment channel is updating a Bitcoin transaction, which spends funds sent to an address that requires two signatures to spend from: one from the sender and one from the receiver.
+The basic idea behind a payment channel is updating a Bitcoin transaction which spends funds sent to an address that requires two signatures to spend from: one from the sender and one from the receiver.